Team-4361/Roxbotix-RPI/README.md

 ***Lines with strikethrough will be changed rather soon and configs with those scripts will be changed.***

+Images in releases are not final and should not be assumed complete.

 Files in this directory are meant to be used with our RPIs.